|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Technique: Developing Communication Skills

 I explained to Neal’s parents, Denise and Robert, that I was trying to demonstrate how to verbalize the appropriate communication for an inappropriate social interaction.
 I asked Denise and Robert to reiterate to Neal the importance of using words rather than physical expressions to show excitement.
 This facilitates the expression of the client’s needs to the outside world and prevents the client becoming frustrated.

 Another important aspect of developing communication skills with clients like Neal is teaching them how to ask for help.
 Although self-sufficiency is an obvious enduring goal of childhood, the concept of asking for help when needed is, I feel, and extremely helpful technique for situations across the life span.
 Part of the equation in learning to ask for help is learning to recognize when a task is too hard to achieve alone.
 The other part of the equation is knowing that help is available when asked for.

 The basic cognitive, attention, and memory problems of FASD clients set the stage for behavior problems at home and in the classroom.
 Basic communication problems and difficulty with self-reflection make verbal communication of needs difficult.
 The clients become overwhelmed by stimulation and are unable to either respond appropriately or protect themselves from the over stimulation of competing and ambiguous demands.

 When they lose control, they are likely to be punished for their unacceptable behavior while the basic problem underlying their lack of compliance is ignored.

 Technique: Clear Demands

 By structuring Brandon’s environment, he will find it much easier to adapt to increasing demands as long as there is a controlled element to the situation

-On the next track, we will examine three aspects of adolescents with FAS.
-These three aspects of adolescents with FAS include: difficulties; independence with structure; and help for parents.
+On the next track, we will examine three aspects of adolescents with FASD.
+These three aspects of adolescents with FASD include: difficulties; independence with structure; and help for parents.